RitikRaushan95/tastetrove/README.md

 ## Features

 - **Search:** Easily search for specific types of cuisine, restaurants, or dishes.
-- **Location-based:** Utilizes geolocation to provide personalized recommendations based on your current location.
+- **Location-based:** Utilizes geolocation to provide personalized recommendations based on your current location This fetches the data from API.
 - **User Reviews:** Browse reviews and ratings from other users to make informed dining decisions.

 ## Technologies Used